 And he saw me walk in with a cup of coffee from a fast food joint, which by the way, this is a particular place.

-I just love their coffee, and it's not as expensive as some of the other ones, if you know what I mean.
+I just love their coffee and it's not as expensive as some of the other ones, if you know what I mean.

-And then I tried to tell him about the app and you can still get it for 99 cents, and then it was just too much for him.
+And then I tried to tell him about the app and you can still get it for 99 cents.

 Okay.

-I he just, I don't even know if he had a phone that could could do all of that, but I felt for him.
+He just, I don't even know if he had a phone that could do all of that.

-And then just recently, when he had this accusation that was made by Joe Biden when he was discussing the media's coverage of the economy.
+And then just recently, when he had this accusation that was made by Joe Biden, when he was discussing the media's coverage of the economy, and it was the other day, in fact, right before Christmas holiday.

-And in his opinion, it is the media that has given everyone the wrong impression of the economy and and how he handles it.
+And in his opinion, it is the media that has given everyone the wrong impression of the economy and how he handles it.

-He said he's been getting negative coverage essentially.
+He said he's been getting negative coverage, essentially.

-So it was right before he went on his Christmas break, and he was asked by one member of the media about his outlook for the economy as we head into the new year.
+So it was right before he went on his Christmas break and he was asked by one member of the media about his outlook for the economy as we head into the new year.

 This is what he had to say.